gregyjames/AIPortfolio/README.md

 # AIPortfolio
-Use AI to generate a optimized stock portfolio
+Use AI, Modern Portfolio Theory, and a Monte Carlo simulation to generate a optimized stock portfolio that minimizes risk while maximizing returns.

 ## How does it work?